Butler University Crisis Communication Plan

 Who reports: Student Affairs Dean

 Assignments: Assist students with placing calls.
-Answer any
+Answer any questions they have.

 III.
 Target Internal/External Audiences